Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-datatable/README.md

 ## Pagination Component

 The pagination object is a generic component to paginate component.
-The Alfresco API are paginated and returns a Pagination object.
-You can use the pagination object to feed the pagination component and then listen to the event which return the current pagination and query again the API with the options choose by the user.
+The Alfresco API are paginated and return a Pagination object.
+You can use the pagination object to feed the pagination component and then listen to the event which returns the current pagination and query again the API with the options chosen by the user.

 ![DataTable demo](docs/assets/pagination-demo.png)